-- Currently, WSDOT is studying the SR 167, SR 509 and I-5 Puget Sound Gateway Project which would relieve traffic congestion and improve freight mobility by completing the long-planned SR 509 and SR 167 corridor connections to I-5.
+- In Sept.
+2013, WSDOT completed a study of the SR 167, SR 509 and I-5 Puget Sound Gateway Project which would relieve traffic congestion and improve freight mobility by completing the long-planned SR 509 and SR 167 corridor connections to I-5.

 - In 2010, WSDOT completed a SR 509 tolling study using a collaborative decision making process among the project partners.